jaketae/mlp-mixer/README.md

 ## Summary

-Convolutional Neural Networks (CNNs) and transformers are two mainstream model architectures currently dominating the fields of computer vision and natural language processing.
-The authors of the paper, however, empirically show that muti-layered perceptrons (MLPs) can also serve as a strong baseline.
-Specifically, the authors present MLP-Mixer, an all-MLP architecture, that contains two types of layers: a token-mixing layer and a channel-mixing layer.
+Convolutional Neural Networks (CNNs) and transformers are two mainstream model architectures currently dominating computer vision and natural language processing.
+The authors of the paper, however, empirically show that neither convolution nor self-attenion are necessary; in fact, muti-layered perceptrons (MLPs) can also serve as a strong baseline.
+The authors present MLP-Mixer, an all-MLP mode architecture, that contains two types of layers: a token-mixing layer and a channel-mixing layer.
 Each of the layers "mix" per-location and per-feature information in the input.
 MLP-Mixer performs comparably to other state-of-the-art models, such as [ViT](https://arxiv.org/abs/2010.11929) or [EfficientNet](https://arxiv.org/abs/1905.11946).

 ## Resources